spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 ## Prerequisites

+* A GCP account.

-* A service account with the Storage Admin assigned role.
+* A storage bucket in the GCP account.

-* An available storage bucket.
+* A service account with sufficient permissions to perform the required read and write operations on the bucket.
+For simplicity, you can assign the storage administrator role to the service account to grant full control of the storage bucket.
+Refer to the [IAM roles for Cloud Storage](https://cloud.google.com/storage/docs/access-control/iam-roles) document to know about the availble roles.

+* JSON credentials for the service account.
+Refer to the [Create access credentials](https://developers.google.com/workspace/guides/create-credentials#service-account) to learn how to create the credentials for the service account.

 <br />

-## Add a GCP Bucket as the Backup Location
+## Add a GCP Bucket

 1. Log in to [Palette](https://console.spectrocloud.com/).